dariodepa/tiledesk-docs/apis/authentication/README.md

 ## Generating a Project shared secret

-To configure your widget for visitor authentication, you need a shared secret.
 A shared secret is a security setting, intended to be generated, copied, and pasted into a communication with your engineering team, or directly into your codebase, in a single sitting.
 It should not be entered into a browser.

-Only Chat administrators can configure visitor authentication settings.

-To generate the shared secret required for authenticated visitors
+To generate the shared secret required for custom authentication

 * Open the Dashboard and go to Project Name &gt; Project Settings.
 * Scroll down to the Visitor Authentication section and click the Generate button.